NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 ### How This Landing Page Works
 - This root README is your portfolio homepage.
-- Each project folder contains its own README with deep‑dive details.
+- Each project folder contains its own README with deeper details.
 - Visitors start here → choose a project → explore the notebook and analysis.